-The best way to preserve Elderberries and use their superpower when needed is to make homemade Elderberry syrup.
-Packed with vitamins and antioxidants, elderberry syrup is a herbal formula that supports your health during the cold and flu season.
+The best way to preserve Elderberries and use their superpower when needed is to make homemade elderberry cordial.
+Packed with vitamins and antioxidants, it is a herbal formula that supports your health during the cold and flu season.

 Warning: